caindy/caindy.github.io/_posts/2016-06-20-supply-chain.md

 categories: learning editors
 ---

-## Beauty, Elegance, Simplicity, Ease: Microservices as the Supply Chain

 In the course of writing about Hyperobjects today, I came across this quote from Einstein:

 > Our experience hitherto justifies us in trusting that nature is the